esm-tools/esm_tools/docs/recipes/add_model_setup.rst

       The ``components`` section should list the models and couplers used for the given coupling including their required version.
-The ``coupling_changes`` subsection should include a list of commands to make the necessary changes in the component's make files, for a correct compilation of the coupled setup.
+The ``coupling_changes`` subsection should include a list of commands to make the necessary changes in the component's compilation configuration files (``CMakeLists.txt``, ``configure``, etc.), for a correct compilation of the coupled setup.

 4. Now, it is the turn for the creation of the **setup file**.
 Create a folder for your coupled setup inside ``esm_tools/configs/setups`` folder, and create a `yaml` file for your setup::